GameDevTecnico/cubos/engine/samples/events/page.md

 To receive these events, we can make a simple system which takes the @ref cubos::core::ecs::EventReader "EventReader" system argument and iterates through all the events it has.
 This will be the layout of all our reader systems (A, C, D).

-@snippet events/main.cpp Event reader system
+@snippet events/main.cpp Event reader systems

 Now, to emit these events, we will use the @ref cubos::core::ecs::EventWriter "EventWriter" system argument.
 This system will emit 3 events on the first frame and another 3 on the second frame.
 By setting the value of the @ref cubos::engine::ShouldQuit "ShouldQuit" resource to true on the second frame, the engine stops before reaching the third frame.

 @snippet events/main.cpp Event writer system

-Lastly, let's set the order we want these system to execute in.

-@snippet events/main.cpp Adding systems

 These are the expected results with this order.